 Chemicals and Glass 1800AD – 1900AD

-The chemical industry of the North-East today is most closely associated with Teesside but the early chemical industries of the 18th and 19th Centuries were centred on Tyneside.
+The chemical industry of the North-East today is most closely associated with Teesside but the early chemical industries of the eighteenth and nineteenth centuries were centred on Tyneside.
 The most important chemical activity was the making of alkali.
 When mixed with fat, alkali could be used to make soap, and mixed with lime and sand could be used to make glass.

 Salt, made from heating seawater in salt pans using coal was an early chemical industry associated with the region from medieval times and was naturally associated with coastal areas.
 Greatham and Hart on Teesside were early places noted for the soil and Sunderland was making salt from at least 1511.